Iraq Regions

 Beth Saida: A center near Erbil.
 In 1277, a bishop called Basilius Abraham was assigned to it's dioceses.

-Beth Shahaq: an ancient town in the province of Mosul.
+Beth Shahaq: An ancient town in the province of Mosul, had famous school

 Beth Sharonayi